 Before applying be sure to first read the Guidance notes below.
 The guidance contains notes on the scoring criteria, advice on completing the application form, a list of supporting documents that will be required from you, and details of the terms and conditions of any grant award made etc.

 Providing all supporting documents have been provided applications will be assessed bi-monthly from April 2023 (pausing after October 2023, and resuming in February 2024).
 Final decisions on all grant applications will be made by our Grants Committee, comprised of experts from the church and heritage sectors.

 Unfortunately the amount of funding available is limited.
 Therefore we sadly cannot guarantee your success, and can only offer grants towards a small proportion of the many deserving projects which we are asked to support each round.
-We strongly encourage you to apply for as many other grants as possible and to start local fundraising as early as you can.
 For more funding sources and fundraising advice please click here.

 Ready to apply?